neputevshina/nanowarp/readme.md

 Then the large-grained (nfft=4096) PVDR is applied, using phase ramp for input sample indexes.
-Steady portions of the signal are detected inside the same PGHI process by counting the directions from where the phase must be integrated.
+Steady portions of the signal are detected inside the same PGHI process by counting directions from where the phase must be integrated and their regions of influence.
 If the derivative of the signal is 1, non-steady portions of the spectrum are bypassed to the output, and steady are integrated further.
-Bins above 6000 Hz are always considered non-steady by default.

 Like in original implementation of PVDR, FFT is oversampled by factor of 2 with zero-padding.
 Stereo coherence is obtained through stretching mono and adding complex phase difference of